 The Latent AI SDK is available on a set of Docker images.
 You will need to have Docker installed to continue with this guide.
-When running any of these images, a container with all the required dependencies for the SDK is provided.
-For more information on Docker images and containers: Docker Overview.
+A container with all the required dependencies for the SDK is provided when you are running any of these images.
+For more information on Docker images and containers, refer to the Docker Overview.

 The Supportability Matrix provides a list of the model architectures and frameworks that LEIP supports.